aloknecessary/webpack-demo/README.md

 Read why Yarn 2 makes sense : https://yarnpkg.com/getting-started/qa#why-should-you-upgrade-to-yarn-modern

-If you do not wish to use Yarn 2 then move to section - "Getting Started"
+If you do not wish to use Yarn 2 then move to section - "Setting up with Yarn 2"

 ## Setting up with Yarn 2